 Half-Life used the Quake II engine at the time which was fighting against the Unreal engine technically.
 While Half-Life never looked as good as Unreal Valve pulled some strings and did some custom stuff with the physics, water, and lighting effects that weren’t originally on the Q2 engine.
-HL isn’t just your regular run & gun shooter the story is told all in real time by running into certain characters and by just progressing you get an idea of what’s going on without much dialog.
+HL isn’t just your regular run & gun shooter the story is told all in real-time by running into certain characters and by just progressing you get an idea of what’s going on without much dialog.
 This was revolutionary at the time and so were the weapons, graphics, sound, physics, and enemies.
-The game has your usual weapons like machine guns with grenade launchers, pistols, revolvers etc. but HL has some weapons up its sleeve that was never seen before.
-Those such weapons happen to be a laser guided rocket launcher (you guide it with your mouse!)
-I remember people buzzing about this weapons back in the day and it’s still pretty cool.
-You also have the Bee Gun which is a weird slimy thing that shoots killer bees, you have some strange electricity guns, mines, laser mines, satchel charges etc.
+The game has your usual weapons like machine guns with grenade launchers, pistols, revolvers, etc. but HL has some weapons up its sleeve that was never seen before.
+Those such weapons happen to be a laser-guided rocket launcher (you guide it with your mouse!)
+I remember people buzzing about these weapons back in the day and it’s still pretty cool.
+You also have the Bee Gun which is a weird slimy thing that shoots killer bees, you have some strange electricity guns, mines, laser mines, satchel charges, etc.

 Most of you have probably played HL2 already and these games are pretty much completely different besides the content.
 You still have your hazard suit, most of the weapons are the same, but there is more stuff in HL1.
 About 40% of the weapons and enemies in HL1 aren’t in HL2.
 HL2 is more realistic while HL1 is more of a sci-fi type game.
 Thankfully you can play HL2 without even touching HL1 (which I did), but HL1 explains a lot of things that aren’t explained in HL2 and there are bits in HL2 that are for fans of HL1 that you normally wouldn’t know about unless you played this game.